NixOS MCP server

 Stats

-MCP-NixOS is a Model Context Protocol server that gives AI assistants accurate, real-time information about NixOS packages, configuration options, Home Manager settings, and more.
-It allows AI to access factual data about the Nix ecosystem instead of generating potentially incorrect information about packages and configurations.
+MCP-NixOS is a Model Context Protocol server that provides your AI assistant with accurate, real-time information about NixOS packages, configuration options, Home Manager settings, and more.
+It helps prevent hallucinations about packages and system configurations by connecting to official data sources.

 Quick Start